Simply Explained: Ancillary InsuranceSeptember 23, 2019

 Dental, Vision, and Hearing

-Mainly, if you schedule a wellness-visit with your primary physician and they check your vision and hearing, that visit is still covered under your Medicare Part B. Additionally, if you have a medically necessary jaw surgery or have a face tumor, most of the related dental work falls under your Medicare Part A.
+Medicare Part A and Medicare Part B ancillary services are limited to what your primary physician or hospital staff can do.
+For example, if you schedule an annual wellness visit with your primary physician and they perform a quick hearing and eye exam, that visit is still covered under your Medicare Part B. Additionally, if you have a medically necessary jaw surgery or receive face tumor treatment in a hospital, most of the related dental work falls under your Medicare Part A. However, if you end up needing more dental, hearing, or vision care, it won’t be covered by Original Medicare.

 A short-term plan will cover you for up to a year for a temporary injury or illness.
 For the most part, long-term care is included in your Original Medicare.
 Short-term care, however, is always an add-on option through a qualified ancillary insurance plan.
 If you’re concerned about short-term care, let your insurance agent know.
 They will help you decide whether Medicare Advantage, Medicare Supplements, or another ancillary product will be best for your short-term care needs.

 Cancer, Heart Attack, Stroke

 Others may include annual payouts based on costs, even including loss of income, childcare, travel to facilities, home health care, rehabilitation/therapy, and any other out-of-pocket costs that Original Medicare does not cover.

 If you feel comfortable, it helps to disclose your and your family’s medical history when speaking with an agent.
 That way, the agent can determine whether an ancillary plan for cancer, heart attacks, or strokes is right for you.

 The average cost for one night in the hospital is between $1500-$3000.
 Your Medicare plan will help cover most of that, but not all, and does not include additional procedures and prescription drugs.

 You’ll send in a claim stating what your copayment was, and your carrier will send you a check for a percentage of that amount.
 This will be especially beneficial if you foresee any medical procedures that will require an extended hospital stay.